GaryOderNichts/garyhax/docs/nand-files/pdm/playdiary.md

 <b>Notes:</b>

-* When played in Wii Mode the Titile ID is `ffff ffff ffff ffff` and the Played in Wii Mode flag is set
+* When played in Wii Mode the title ID is `ffff ffff ffff ffff` and the `Played in Wii Mode` flag is set.

-<i>Created: 2020-06-30 by GaryOderNichts, Last edited: 2020-07-01 by GaryOderNichts</i>
+<i>Created: 2020-06-30 by GaryOderNichts, Last edited: 2020-07-01 by NoahAbc12345</i>